Spectral sequences via linear presheaves: Truncation, shift and d ecalage

 In the first part we consider truncated versions of $\D$, where we take objects $(i,p,n)$ with $r\leq i\leq t$.
 We study the embedding of this truncated version into $\D$, and the associated triple of adjoint functors at the level of linear witness books.
 The special case $r=t$ will be used for transfer of model category structures in Section~\ref{S:ModelsLWB}.

 In the second part we consider the case $t=\infty$.
 In this case, the embedding into $\D$ has both a left and a right adjoint.
 This triple of adjoint functors gives rise to a sequence of five adjoint functors on $\lwb$.
 Of these, we will see that to the leftmost three there is a corresponding triple of adjoints on $\espse$ and on $\spse$.

 When $r=1$ we use the term d\'ecalage for the functor on $\espse$ or $\spse$ corresponding to the embedding and denote it by $\Dec$.
 Its left adjoint is called the shift functor and the left adjoint of the shift is a variant of d\'ecalage, which we denote $\LDec$.
 We explain our use of the term d\'ecalage by noting compatability with Deligne's notions for filtered complexes.
 The presheaf approach gives important insight in determining the correct form of the d\'ecalage functor for (extended) spectral sequences.

 This section is quite technical, involving many adjoint functors.
 These arise formally as left or right Kan extensions as in Proposition~\ref{P:presheaf-yoga}.
 In several cases we give explicit descriptions of these functors on objects, omitting the corresponding descriptions for morphisms and omitting proofs which are routine.
-We provide full details in the most delicate case of Proposition~\ref{P:ldecr-shiftr-espse}.
+We defer an explicit description of the functor \(\LDec\) and its iterates to Appendix~\ref{App:adjoints}.
+This is the most delicate case and we provide full details in Proposition~\ref{P:ldecr-shiftr-espse}.